 Prioritization in Emergency Rental Assistance Programs: A Framework of Strategies, Policies, and Procedures to Better Serve Priority Populations

-By Jessi Russell and Diana Orozco of CLASP, and Rebecca Yae and Emma Foley of NLIHC
+By Jesse Fairbanks and Diana Orozco of CLASP, and Rebecca Yae and Emma Foley of NLIHC

 The COVID-19 relief package signed into law in December 2020 included $25 billion in assistance for tenants with low incomes and established the Emergency Rental Assistance program (ERA) administered by the U.S. Department of the Treasury.
 The “American Rescue Plan Act,” enacted in March 2021, provides an additional $21.55 billion for a grand total of $46.55 billion.
 The available funding is unprecedented in scale, but program administrators still may find that demand for assistance outstrips the supply.
 States, localities, territories, and tribal entities responsible for distributing much-needed emergency rental assistance to tenants and their landlords must, therefore, do so equitably and with significant consideration for those most impacted by COVID-19 and at greatest risk of housing instability–in particular, Black and Latinx renters.